ADB-IEA Innovative Policy Research Award 2023 ($7,000 grant)

 - Operational applicability (25%)

-Submissions are due no later than December 31, 2021.
-They anticipate completing selection of the award-winning papers by the end of February 2022.
-The winning papers will be announced around early March 2022.
+Submissions are due no later than December 31, 2022.
+They anticipate completing selection of the award-winning paper by the end of February 2023.
+The winning paper will be announced around early May 2023.

 Submissions should include the full paper, including the title, abstract of 100 words or less, JEL codes, and full names of authors.